 The city has continued to invest in transport links and has a direct train line to St Pancras, King’s Cross making it a great option for commuters looking to get more for their money and enjoy a little piece of the countryside with all the city benefits.

-Leicester is another student-heavy city with two great universities as well as several colleges, providing opportunity to invest in student accommodation.
+Leicester is another student-heavy city with two great universities as well as several colleges, providing an opportunity to invest in student accommodation.
 With around 66,000 students in the city, student accommodation is always in high demand.

 Another city in the Midlands makes our top 5 – Nottingham has seen an increase of 37.62% over the last 5 years.
 Famed for its role in the Robin Hood legend, the city is home to museums, art galleries, markets and much more.
 A city that also has strong student connections with two well-established universities and multiple colleges, but it isn’t just a student hub!